 What is Behavioral Therapy?

 There are two main types of behavioral therapy.
-Cognitive behavioral therapy (CBT) focuses on negative pattern recognition.
+Cognitive-behavioral therapy (CBT) focuses on negative pattern recognition.
 Program participants examine their thoughts, feelings, and actions with an eye on destructive tendencies.
 Next, they choose which patterns to eliminate or alter.

-Dialectical behavioral therapy (DBT) benefits teens and young adults with strong emotions.
+Dialectical behavior therapy (DBT) benefits teens and young adults with strong emotions.
 Sometimes, there are situations they can’t change.
 Individuals need to learn how to embrace these circumstances while controlling their emotional responses to them.
 Failure to do so may result in a relapse.